Friday, November 11, 2011

 I couldn't even agree with calling myself a Buddhist.

-No one needs that label - Buddhist, Buddhism (we already stress too much on forms; see Socrates on:http://en.wikipedia.org/wiki/Theory_of_Forms).
+No one needs that label - Buddhist, Buddhism (we already stress too much on forms; http://en.wikipedia.org/wiki/Theory_of_Forms).
 Buddhism certainly does not; it does not even need to be accredited.
 For who should - things like truth, gravity, and the like - be accredited to?

 Let go off your insecurities or wants for comforting communities.
-There's no need to defend truth for truth will defend itself.
+There's no need to defend truth for if there is truth, like gravity, it will defend itself.

 Post a Comment